How to build a public Kubernetes GitOps repo that others can reuse — without leaking secrets or creating a maintenance nightmare.

 targetRevision: main

-path: apps/pihole
+path: apps/app-01

 - repoURL: https://github.com/example/homelabs-private.git